SicBeats/haunted_jaunt/README.md

 "PointOfView" will have you in sight as it always faces you.

 Gameplay element that uses Linear Interpolation:
+For LERP, when the primary element (i.e. John Lemon) comes within 3.1 units of the secondary element (i.e. Ghost), the ghost will start to spin!

 Particle Effect:
 We created a particle effect on John Lemon himself using the Dust Mote texture